Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Power_Cycle_and_Rebuild_Nodes.md

 ### Step 3 - Observe the boot

-1. After a bit, the node should begin to boot.
-This can be viewed from the ConMan console window.
+After a bit, the node should begin to boot.

+1. View the boot from the ConMan console window.
 Eventually, there will be a `NBP file...` message in the console output which indicates that the PXE boot has begun the TFTP download of the ipxe program.
 Later messages will appear as the Linux kernel loads and then the scripts in the initrd begin to run, including `cloud-init`.

-1. Wait until `cloud-init` displays messages similar to these on the console to indicate that cloud-init has finished with the module called `modules:final`.
+2. Wait until `cloud-init` displays messages similar to these on the console to indicate that cloud-init has finished with the module called `modules:final`.

    ```screen
    [  295.466827] cloud-init[9333]: Cloud-init v.
 20.2-8.45.1 running 'modules:final' at Thu, 26 Aug2021  15:23:20 +0000.
 Up 125.72 seconds.
    [  295.467037] cloud-init[9333]: Cloud-init v.
 20.2-8.45.1 finished at Thu, 26 Aug 2021 15:26:12+0000.
 Datasource DataSourceNoCloudNet [seed=cmdline,http://10.92.100.81:8888/][dsmode=net].
 Up 29546 seconds
    ```

-1. Press enter on the console to ensure that the the login prompt is displayed including the correct hostname of this node.
+3. Press enter on the console to ensure that the the login prompt is displayed including the correct hostname of this node.
 Then exit the ConMan console (**&** then **.**), and then use `ssh` to log in to the node to complete the remaining validation steps.

    * **Troubleshooting:** If the `NBP file...` output never appears, or something else goes wrong, go back to the steps for modifying XNAME.json file (see the step to [inspect and modify the JSON file](Identify_Nodes_and_Update_Metadata.md#Inspect-and-modify-the-JSON-file) and make sure these instructions were completed correctly.